Guy Williamson

 Guy M. "Chalky" Williamson (July 14, 1890 – December 8, 1930) was an American football player and coach.
-He served as the head football coach at Grove City College in Grove City, Pennsylvania from 1921 to 1923.
+He served as the head football coach at Grove City College in Grove City, Pennsylvania from 1921 to 1923, compiling a record of 16–10–2.

 Williamson was the starting quarterback for the national champion 1915 Pittsburgh Panthers football team.

-He later coached at The Kiski School.
-He died in 1930 at age 40.
+Williamson later coached at The Kiski School in Saltsburg, Pennsylvania.
+He died at age 40, on December 8, 1930, at a hospital in Pittsburgh.